bahadley/akka-slick-demo/README.md

-# Demo of Akka and Slick integration with a H2 database
+### Demo of Akka and Slick integration with H2 databases